keplerproject/orbit/doc/us/index.md

     return _M
 </pre>

+Save this to `hello.lua`, install `wsapi-xavante` with LuaRocks, and now you can run this application in two ways: the first is to run `wsapi` in the same directory that you saved the file and point your browser to `http://localhost:8080/hello.lua`, or run `orbit hello.lua` in the same directory that you saved the file and point your browser to `http://localhost:8080/`.
+Now try appending `index`, `say/foo`, and `say/foo?message=bar` to the URL.

 The example uses Orbit's built-in html generation, but you are free to use any method of generating HTML.
 One of Orbit's sample applications uses the [Cosmo](http://cosmo.luaforge.net) template library, for instance.